 The wider you make your criteria (e.g., ‘anyone with a business!’), the thinner your referrals will get.
 Why?

-And when you hand that work over to your referral source, you make it harder for them to send people your way, and you end up receiving fewer referrals.
+When you hand the work of deciding who would be a good fit over to your referral source, you make it harder for them to send good people your way.
+That means you’ll end up receiving fewer quality referrals.

 - Who you help (e.g., Shopify store owners doing 7-figures in revenue selling pet supply products!)